 1 Airborne & Special Operations MuseumFayettevilleSee on map

 This museum moves you through time from the inception of airborne tactics in 1940 to today.
-The soaring lobby of the facility on Bragg Boulevard graphically illustrates a timeline of airborne operations.
+The soaring lobby of the facility graphically illustrates a timeline of airborne operations.
 It also features two fully deployed parachutes, a round one from World War II and today’s square design, suspended high above you.
 The museum’s theater screens special Vistascope films with edge-of-your-seat action.
 There's also a pitch, roll and yaw motion simulator that brings the airborne experience to life.

 2 North Carolina Aviation Museum and Hall of Fame